 BHSc (Nat) MNHAA

-Naturopath, Nutritionist, Herbalist
+Naturopath, Nutritionist and Herbalist

-Member of the Dr. Jason Hawrelak GIT Fellowship Program
+Dr. Jason Hawrelak GIT Fellowship Program Associate

 Jessica has long been interested in health and is passionate about getting to the root of health concerns as well as practicing holistically.
 She thrives on assisting people to reach optimum health and to stay well, rather than just helping them when they become sick.

 Jessica’s gentle, calm and warm nature helps her patients to feel at ease.
 Recognising that health is often woven into lifestyle and life circumstances, she uses compassion and empathy to navigate a deeper understanding of each patient’s unique situation.

 After completing a Bachelor of Health Science (Naturopathy) in Melbourne, Jessica moved to Bristol, in the United Kingdom, where she began clinical practice in a multi-modality clinic.

 Working in the United Kingdom strengthened her practice by exposing her to a different culture around health.
 She enjoyed navigating this with her patients by identifying where they were at in the present moment and moving toward better health in manageable, educational and supported steps.

 Her passion for educating and empowering patients to take charge of their health led her to develop a 6 week course in vegetarian and vegan nutrition, which she ran with great success within the community of Bristol.